 The Missouri Honor Medalists, announced today by the Missouri School of Journalism, will receive the honors on Monday, Oct.
 26, during a banquet at the University of Missouri campus.

 Perlman is a longtime ACES member whom many members know as a mentor and teacher and from her well-attended conference sessions that mix copy editing and management advice with humor, such as “If I Knew Only.”
-She serves on the ACES Executive Committee and on the board of the Journalism & Women Symposium.
+She serves on the ACES Board of Directors and on the board of the Journalism & Women Symposium.

 Perlman was the second winner of ACES’ Glamann Award, which ACES created to recognize people and organizations that have contributed to the society and the craft of copy editing.